Another Word For PROMOTE

 propulsion

-Noun : The action of driving or pushing, typically forward or onward; a propulsive force or impulse.
+Noun : The process of propelling, driving, or pushing, typically forward or onward; a propulsive force or impulse.

 pursuing